 If a student has been absent or is struggling with a concept, a tutorial may be scheduled.
-The most logical time for extra help is after school from 3:15-4:00 pm when all middle school teachers are available for students in their classrooms.
+The most logical times to request a tutorial are before school from 8:00-8:25 am or after school from 3:15-3:55 pm when all middle school teachers are available for students in their classrooms.